waheed24-03/2023-WorldCup-EDA/README.md

 # 🏏 ICC Cricket World Cup 2023 – EDA (India Focused)

 This repository presents **Exploratory Data Analysis (EDA)** of the ICC Cricket World Cup 2023, with a special focus on **Team India’s performance**.
-All visualizations are stored under the `2023 WC EDA/images/` folder, and this README serves as the **single dashboard**.

 ---